Myth 1: It is painful.

 Laser hair removal, however scary it sounds, is surprisingly not painful.
 However with many people experiencing different sensations and having varying pain thresholds, it is difficult to distinguish between each individual and what they will experience with the treatment.
 Many say the first time is the worst.
 The majority only experience a tingling sensation.

 Myth 2: It won’t work with dark skin.

-There was a time that it would not work with dark skin, however with recent advances in science developments hair can now be removed from darker skin.
+There was a time that laser hair removal on dark skin, wasn’t possible, however with recent advances in science developments hair can now be removed from darker skin.
 Always ensure with your practitioner that they have the most up-to-date systems before procedures and make sure they are fully registered and qualified.

 Myth 3: It takes too long to treat – some years!

 It only really takes 4-5 treatments at most, which rids you of around 90% of all your unwanted hair and usually patients are advised to repeat their sessions every 6-8 weeks.
 This means you will be finished within a few months, however this all depends on your financial situation and whether you can afford further treatments.
 This means that it is entirely up to you whether the treatment is extended to cover some years or not!